 3. Check on their Registrar Of Contractor’s license.

-Make sure what ever contractors you are considering have zero complaints.
+Make sure what ever commercial roofers you are considering have zero complaints.
 You can usually find licensing information online.

 4. Check on Their Better Business Bureau Rating